 - The

-expires_infield returned by the token endpoint (recommended and always available)
+expires_in field returned by the token endpoint (recommended and always available)

 Example JWT payload fields (illustrative):